rondondaniel/find-dupliacte-files/README.md

 ### 2. File Creation Date Utility (`get_file_creation_date.py`)
 A cross-platform Python script to get the creation date of files and directories recursively, handling platform-specific differences for accurate file creation time retrieval.

+### 3. File Organization by Date (`organize_by_date.py`)
+A utility that moves files from a source folder to destination folders organized by creation date in YYYY-MM format.
+Uses the creation date detection from `get_file_creation_date.py` for accurate cross-platform date handling.

 ## Features

 - **Fast duplicate detection** using SHA-256 hash comparison